 Here's a simple though not too exciting idea.
 Make bells for cat collars in different pitches.
 Thus you can always know which cat is coming just by sound.

 This is a science-fictional idea, but strikingly probable.
 You are probably aware the brain is split into two halves, joined by a nerve bundle called the corpus callosum.
 People with severe epilepsy have had the callosum severed, and ended up having two brains in one body.
 A left brain controlling the right half, and a right brain controlling the left half.
 The left brain can speak and can lie, the right brain can write with the left hand to communicate.
-Until experimenters tried to communicate with each half, the people were unaware they were sharing their body with another half-brain.
-You can read more details if you were unaware.

 Ok, it's not like we're crying for a new word, since we already have so many: Generation Y, Generation Next, Boomlets, Echo-boomers, Millenials etc. But still, I like to throw out new words so mine is "Boomerangs" which nicely captures the concept of the rebound of the Baby Boom, and a few other concepts as well.